-The studio art glass movement, which is nearly synonymous with the Pilchuck Glass School in Stanwood, WA, is represented in the museum’s collection by a variety of significant works.
-Tacoma Art Museum is proud to be the repository of a body of studio art glass numbering nearly 900 that records the history of the Pilchuck Glass School and preserves and illustrates the history of how the Northwest came to be a world-renowned center for studio art glass.
+The studio art glass movement, which is nearly synonymous with the Pilchuck Glass School in Stanwood, Washington, is represented in the museum’s collection by a variety of significant works.
+Tacoma Art Museum is proud to be the repository of a body of studio art glass numbering over 900 that records the history of the Pilchuck Glass School and preserves and illustrates the history of how the Northwest came to be a world-renowned center for studio art glass.
 The school was co-founded by Dale Chihuly and Anne Gould Hauberg with her husband John Hauberg.
 Paul Marioni served as a long-time instructor.
 The museum’s collection is built upon key gifts from Chihuly, Hauberg, and Marioni.
 In January 2016, the museum received the bequest of the Rebecca and Jack Benaroya Collection of Northwestern and international studio art glass along with a contribution for the construction of a new wing to house the museum’s glass collection.
 Read more about the gift and the new wing opening in January 2019 here.

 Anne Gould Hauberg Collection